It’s finally October! That means cool weather, gorgeous leaves, cozy sweaters, and, most importantly, Halloween.

 First, decide what kind of food you’ll have at your party.
 Will they be sweet or savory?
 Are you having grown-up guests who’d enjoy some spooky cocktails?
 Will your guests be mostly hungry kids popping in from trick-or-treating?

-However, you can use your snacks to add some much-needed nutrition in between all that candy.
-It can help kids (and grownups) from getting too hyper and help prevent the dreaded sugar crash.
+On the other hand, you can use your snacks to add some much-needed nutrition in between all that candy.
+This can help kids (and grownups) from getting too hyper and help prevent the dreaded sugar crash.

 Make it a Mummy

 First up, the easiest of all.
-You don’t need to be an artist to make a mummy.
-One can use this trick on sweet or savory foods, often for under $5!
+You don’t need to be an artist to make a mummy, and you don’t need any special skills.
+You can use this trick on sweet or savory foods, often for under $5!
 You can even watch mummy-themed movies for a perfect themed party!
 Making your Halloween snacks into mummies is perfect for guests of all ages.

 Find a Face